OsomePteLtd/principles/src/backend.md

    });
    ```

-1. If test file for controller becomes large (> 1500 rows) split it into separate files by `describe` blocks and place into tests folder
+1. If test file for controller becomes large (for example more then 1500 rows) it can be  splitted into separate files by `describe` blocks and placed into tests folder

 ```
 - controllers